Official websites use .mil

-The US Air Force Band of the Golden West has a long history that dates back to 1941.
-The current band is a descendent of two different Air Force Bands: the 15th Air Fore Band and the North American Air Defense Command Band.
+The United States Air Force Band of the Golden West has a long history that dates back to 1941.
+The current band is a descendent of two different Air Force Bands: the 15th Air Force Band and the North American Air Defense Command Band.

 15th Army Air Force Band